yunshengb/research/README.md

 ## Data Format for CSV File

-1. Query should not have comma in it.
+1. Query text should not have comma in it.
 For example, `"Who created Apple, Inc."` should be converted to `"Who created Apple Inc."` or equivalent.

 2. Each string field should be surrounded by double quotes.
-For example, `"Hello World!","CSV file."` is good.
+For example, `"Hello World!","CSV file."`.